School Scholarships available for students in US & Canada:

 wait until the senior year to apply for scholarships, you are wrong!
 So

 start now.
-The National Postsecondary Student Aid Study (NPSAS) (Wei et
+The latest issue of the National Postsecondary Student Aid Study (NPSAS) (Radwin et

-of Education indicate that though there are fewer scholarships
+of Education indicate, in no unclear terms, that though there are fewer scholarships

 available for students before the senior year, since there are also